mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 > At 2:17, we describe how *limit() and skip()* are handled in a *sharded cluster*.
 There is a specific case not mentioned.
 When used in conjunction with a *limit(), the mongos* will pass the limit plus the value of the *skip() to the shards* to ensure a sufficient number of documents are returned to the *mongos to apply the final limit() and skip()* successfully.

 To recap, the *mongos handles all queries in a sharded cluster*.
 For any given query, it builds a list of *shards to target the query to*, and merger's the results.
 It can also handle query modifiers such as *sort(), limit(), and skip()*.

+### Targeted Queries vs Scatter Gather: Part 1

+In the prior lesson, we talked about how the *mongos* routes queries at a high level.
+We going to dig into more detail here on *Targeted Queries vs Scatter Gather* query routing.
+Remember that each *shard contains chunks of sharded data*, where each *chunk represents an inclusive lower bound, and an exclusive upper bound*.
+The *config server replica set* keeps a table of the *shard chunk* relationships.